TylerTemp/SaintsField/Docs~/README.md

 > [!IMPORTANT]
 > Enable `SaintsEditor` before using

 Draw a button for a function.
-If the method have arguments (required or optional), it'll draw inputs for these arguments.
-UI Toolkit: if the method have a return value, the result will also be shown.
+*   If the method have arguments (required or optional), it'll draw inputs for these arguments.
+*   If the method have a return value, the result will also be shown.
+*   If the method returns `IEnumerator`, it will wait that enumerator with a progress bar, and allow you to cancel in the middle
+*   If the method returns `async Task`, `async UniTask`, it will execute the task until it finishs or errors out
+*   If the method returns `async Task<T>`, `async UniTask<T>`, apon completed, the returned value will be displayed
+*   If any error happends, and Error box with info will display

 *   `string buttonLabel = null` the button label.
 If null, it'll use the function name.
 If it starts with `$`, use a callback or field value as the label.
     Rich text is supported.